CGATOxford/proj029/documentation/source/compareDatasets.rst

     :height: 300pt

-This was repeated using the same functions for NOG-based counts and normalised counts (Fig. 2).
+This was repeated using the same functions for NOG-based counts and normalised counts.
 For furhter analysis we need to build a set of genera/NOGs that were found to be present in both DNA and RNA data sets above the 0.1 RPM threshold.
 To do this we use differential abundance tables (i.e. all features that were originally tested for significnace in either RNA or DNA data sets) that we loaded into our database and run the following functions. common_genera.tsv and common_genes.tsv will be used to